s-victor/TinyPedal/docs/customization.md

 **Important notes**

 * Predication accuracy depends on many variables and is meant for final stint estimate.
 Such as laptime pace, pit time, penalties, weather condition, safety car, yellow flag, can all affect predication accuracy.
-It requires at least 2-3 laps to get sensible readings, and more laps to have better accuracy. **Do not expect accurate readings or plan fuel strategy from first few laps.**
+It requires at least 2-3 laps to get sensible readings, and more laps to have better accuracy.

 * `Final lap progress` values will not be displayed if no corresponding valid lap time pace data found, which requires at least 1 or 2 laps to record.
 If local player is the leader, then all values from leader's row will not be displayed.
 Refilling values will not be displayed during formation lap for the reasons mentioned in first note.

 * Refilling estimate calculation is different between `TIME` and `LAPS` type races, make sure to look at the correct value, check out `example usage` below for details.

-* `LMU` currently uses `absolute-refueling` mechanism (how much `total` fuel to fill tank up to), as opposite to relative fuel (how much to `add` on top of remaining fuel in tank).
-This means user has to manually add up both `remaining` and `refuel/refill` values for total fuel/energy refill.
+* `LMU` currently uses `absolute refueling` mechanism (how much `total` fuel to fill tank up to), as opposite to relative fuel (how much to `add` on top of remaining fuel in tank).
+User can enabled `show_absolute_refilling` option to display total amount fuel/energy required (including fuel/energy in tank) to finish race.

-* This widget is meant for used in complex and endurance race situations.
-To avoid human error, it is necessary to have a good understanding of this widget and practicing proficiency before attempting to use any provided data in actual race.
-Once with enough practicing, it should be fairly easy to make the most out of it.

-* **Avoid using this widget if unfamiliar or unsure any of the usage or data it provides.**

 ---